Compare Cheap Coach Insurance Quotes

 - All public and private buses/coaches covered

 - Compare & see if you can save today!

 Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 Transporting passengers comes with a duty of care to ensure their safety.
-Making sure appropriate insurance cover is in place is a must.
-Whether the coach is used for school trips, charity or educational trips, community transport, airport transfers, coach tours or coach hire, drivers and passengers must be covered by an insurance policy.
+Making sure appropriate insurance coverage is in place is a must.
+Whether the coach is used for school trips, charity or educational trips, community transport, airport transfers, coach tours, coach hire, or it’s is a private coach conversion, drivers and passengers must be covered by an insurance policy.

-Specialist coach insurance policies are available for a range of coach operators.
-If you own or are operating any of the following types of coach business, you should consider a specialist bus or coach insurance policy:
+Specialist insurance policies are available for a range of coach operators.
+If you own or are operating any of the following types of coach business, you should consider a specialist coach or bus insurance policy:

 - Private Hire

 - Contract coach services